fractl-io/fractl/README.md

 ./install.sh
 ```

-The `install.sh` command will install Fractl to you home directory - e.g `/home/me/fractl-0.4.5`.
+The `install.sh` command will install Fractl to your home directory - e.g `/home/me/fractl-0.4.5`.
 You may decide to pass a custom
 install location to this script - `./install.sh /home/me/programs`.

 #### Testing the installation